 Foods with high value fiber or proteins: whole grains, oats, brown rice, quinoa or popcorn

-Fluid foods: gelatin, water ice cream, broth-based soups, fruit and vegetable juices, smoothies or herbal tea
+Fluid foods: gelatin, water ice cream, broth-based soups, fruit and vegetable juices, smoothies or herbal teas

-Fish and seafood: fish and seafood are foods rich in magnesium, especially sardines, salmon and tuna
+Fish and seafood: fish and shellfish are foods rich in magnesium, especially sardines, salmon and tuna

 As you introduce these foods in your diet in a balanced way, you will be checking the results.
 You will minimize the effects of cramps and you can carry out a more comfortable and healthy workout.